+In Hong Kong, securitisation structures are generally flexible, allowing a broad range of financial assets to be securitised.
+The key criteria for a securitisable asset are its ability to generate predictable and stable cash flows that can be packaged into securities for investors.
 Any contractual (or in some cases statutory) right to payment, including contingent or future receivables (a contract to transfer future receivables when they come into existence is enforceable under the laws of equity), is capable of being securitised in Hong Kong.

 Types of receivables which have been securitised include trade receivables, corporate loan receivables, project loan receivables, consumer loan receivables and property mortgages (residential and commercial).
-More complex or structured products, such as collateral debt obligations, which derive cash flow from a pool of bonds or other assets and pays investors based on the seniority of the tranches the investor holds, have also been structured by investment banks and portfolio managers in Hong Kong.
+More complex or structured products, such as collateral debt obligations, which derive cash flow from a pool of bonds or other assets and pays investors based on the seniority of the tranches the investor holds, have also been structured in Hong Kong.